redpesk-core/afb-cmake-modules/README.md

 #### Using cmake template macros

-To leverage all macros features, you have to specify ***properties*** on your targets.
+To leverage all cmake templates features, you have to specify ***properties*** on your targets.
 Some macros will not works without specifying which is the target type.

 As the type is not always specified for some custom targets, like an ***HTML5*** application, macros make the difference using ***LABELS*** property.